Neuengamme concentration camp: International mourning place

 The House of Remembrance is in the northern part of the ground.
 There are files of death, models of the camp and the administration.
 The Internationales Mahnmal (International mourning place) is an entity of a column (symbol of the crematory).
-A footpath leads to it, At the right side are plates with the names of all countries wherefrom the camp inmates came from.
+A footpath leads to it, at the right side are plates with the names of all countries where the camp inmates came from.
 A sculpture of a dying prisoner by Françoise Salmon gives an impression and reminder of the pain.
 Since 2025 there is a new country memorial plaque.
 A large circular memorial plate list 70 countries with their current names from which prisoners at the Neuengamme concentration camp originated.